decentraland/old-documentation/_posts/getting-started/2018-01-04-preview-scene.md

 Every time you make changes to the scene, the preview reloads and updates automatically, so there's no need to run the command again.

 ## Preview a remote scene

+Remote scenes depend on an external server to store a shared state for all users of the scene, making it possible to have multiplayer interaction.

 To preview a remote scene you must first start a WebSockets server in your local machine.
 To do this: